I came to the Walla Walla Valley from Portland, Oregon in 1976 and opened Calligraphica, my calligraphy and design studio in 1982.

 My calligraphic work is mostly by commission.
 I've provided calligraphy and graphic design for a wide variety of clients and collaborated with my husband, sculptor Wayne Chabre on several public art commissions.
 I occasionally combine my calligraphy with his drawings in my greeting cards.
 His web site is www.waynechabre.com

-I interpret the words of others, appealing to me for personal, idiosyncratic reasons, and sometimes write out my own poems.
-I am a student of yoga, a gardener and a long-time Buddhist meditator.
+I interpret the words of others, appealing to me for idiosyncratic reasons, and sometimes write out my own poems.
+I am a student of yoga and meditation, a gardener and a former violinist.
 Wayne and I have one son, Ara, an elderly grey tabby, Tsumi, and a perennial art project in the form of our 1886 Victorian house.

 I'm happy to respond to questions or comments about the work.
 Write to me from the Contact page.